All Episodes

 It's different when liberals do it.

-It's different when the ruling class do it, but for you, the subjects, that's who these laws are made for.
+But for you, the subjects, that's who these laws are made for.

 That's this fancy school, Sidwell Friends School in Washington.

-I don't know what it but anyway they goes to this fancy school uh David Gregory's kids and they have eleven armed guards.
+But anyway, he goes to this fancy school, David Gregory's kids, and they have 11 armed guards.

-That's not for the president's kids or anything that's the um amount of armed guards they have at that school regardless of whether there's a presidential kid in attendance there.
+That's the amount of armed guards they have at that school, regardless of whether there's a presidential kid in attendance there.

 That's just business as usual for them.

-So th this is this is what it's coming down.
+So this is what it's coming down.

 It's we need protection.

-We the ruling elite we need uh we need to have our armed security details we can be trusted with the guns.
+We, the ruling elite, we need to have our armed security details.

-Mayor Bloomberg who doesn't think you should have any guns is spending this boxing day I should imagine as he spends most of his weekends at his home in Bermuda where he is in a secured compound that suits him just fine.
+Mayor Bloomberg, who doesn't think you should have any guns, is spending this boxing day, I should imagine, as he spends most of his weekends at his home in Bermuda, where he is in a secured compound that suits him just fine.

-Because the laws of the District of Columbia are stupid and I don't support them on half these things.
+Because the laws of the District of Columbia are stupid, and I don't support them on half these things.

 We'll talk about that.